Using worlds largest database of Facebook ads to steal swipe winning ads.

 This is the most in-depth AdvertSuite review you'll find anywhere online.

-After reading this 3000+ word article, you can be sure that you'll know everything you need to know to make a well informed buying decision.
+After reading this article, you can be sure that you'll know everything you need to know to make a well informed buying decision.

-As a Facebook advertiser and founder of two Facebook marketing tools, I'm always following the launches of new products in the realm of Facebook advertising.
+As a Facebook advertiser and founder of Facebook marketing tool InterestExplorer, I'm always following the launches of new products in the realm of Facebook advertising.

 It's moving fast and new tools are launched every month.